Huddly/sdk/README.md

 ## Documentation
 For more details on the rest of the functionality to the sdk check out [developer.huddly.com](http://developer.huddly.com) for the different classes, interfaces, enums and more which some of them having example code as well.

+## Code Samples
+All code samples and usage demos can be found on the official [Huddly SDK sample repository](https://github.com/Huddly/sdk-samples).

 ## Repo
 Check out the sdk code on github (https://github.com/Huddly/sdk)